Ralph J. Slutz Student Excellence Award in Computer Science, University of Colorado Foundation

 In 1948, Ralph left the Institute for Advanced Study, and became the chief architect with Samuel N. Alexander (1909-1967) to build the SEAC computer for the National Bureau of Standards (Standards Eastern Automatic Computer) in Washington DC.
 The SEAC machine, completed in 1950, was the first computer in the US government with an internally stored program, and the first operational computer of this kind in the US.
 Besides new techniques in memory systems, SEAC also originally introduced several innovations that were later adopted in modern computers: (1) I/O mechanisms for data processing, (2) time-sharing (running multiple programs in the computer concurrently), (3) the interconnection of two computers in 1954 for data communication, and (4) a graphical display.
 Ralph's paper entitled ``Memories of Bureau of Standards SEAC" has become an important part of the historical record of human computing.
-Ralph received a Gold Medal from the US Department of Commerce for the SEAC Computer Design.
+Ralph received a Silver Medal for the Exceptional Service in the Design of the SEAC Computer by the US Department of Commerce in 1951.
 In his paper of ``Memories of the Bureau of Standards' SEAC", published in the book A History of Computing in the Twentieth Century in 1980, Ralph Slutz wrote, ``At this point I should like particularly to remember Sam Alexander, who was the moving spirit in the Bureau's hardware work on computers, and who should be writing this paper if he were still alive. he always treated me more like a son than an employee, and we had a warm and productive relationship."

 In this picture, Ralph Slutz (sitting in the left) was examining the SEAC's paper tape punched with input data; and Samuel Alexander (standing on the right) was examining the computer's printout.
 This picture was taken in 1951 (courtesy of NIST).